 Symbolism:

 “The Flesh” symbolizes bodily desire and lust, whereas “The Spirit” is symbolism associated with the soul.
-The flesh is this tangible entity, which symbolizes all tangible earthly items – such as “diamonds, pearls, and gold” (line 84).
-These are of price value, as opposed to the spirit – an intangible, insoluble, and perhaps obscure entity – which symbolizes “the hidden manna” that is priceless.
+The flesh is this tangible entity, representing all tangible earthly items – such as “diamonds, pearls, and gold” (line 84).
+These are of price value, as opposed to the spirit – an intangible, insoluble, and perhaps unknown entity – which symbolizes “the hidden manna” that is priceless.

 Imagery:

 The whole of the poem is filled with imagery.
-The word “locrim” is means tear and thus indicates the feeling of regret.
-This image sheds light on the persona’s inner struggles, torments her, and her feeling of regret for her sins.
+The word “locum” means to tear and thus indicates the feeling of regret.
+This image sheds light on the persona’s inner struggles, torments her, and her sense of regret for her sins.

 Metaphor:

 There is a metaphor in the second line.
 The persona compares her crying to a flood that flows with the matter.
-Here, she makes her crying an actual tangible and physical place where she stands at.
+Here, she makes her crying a real tangible and physical place where she stands.

 Syntactic Parallelism:

-The line, “Things that are past and things to come,” consists of two parts that parallel.
-Man resides on the past and thinks of the future.
+The line “Things that are past and things to come” consists of two parallel parts.
+Man resides in the past and thinks of the future.
 The past is mentioned in the beginning because the poet intends to emphasize its importance.

 Alliteration: